How to Prepare for and Escape a House Fire

 • Teach how to stay low to the floor while escaping.

-• Teach how too feel their way around your home in the dark or with their eyes closed.
+• Teach how to feel around the home in the dark or with eyes closed.

-• Practice using all of the different fire scenarios you can think of.
+• Practice using all the different fire scenarios you can think of.

 • Repetition will help cement your family’s fire safety plan.